pschlump/daemon-it/README.md

-# daemon-it - a C program to start Go server as a chroot daemon
+# daemon-it - a C program to start Go (golang) server as a chroot jailed daemon

 Go has some challenges with Linux and setting UID across all threads.
 For this reason I had to dig up this old chunk of